saiemsaeed/devops-assignments-8B/README.md

 ## In class tasks
 - We will talk about how github shows difference between first version and your new version.
 For editted files and new files.
 - Do we need create seperate PR for second task?
 What happens if there is a already open PR and You have committed new changes?

+## Assignment Completed
+Add your roll number after you complete assignment under this section